igor-moonlite/moonlite/README.md

 ## TODO
 * Moonlite Files version, with potential use of S3 at Timeweb instead
 * Autoreload of weather widget (say, once every 30 min)
-* Research TruckersMP clock with no need for web requests
 * Configure password change, probably reset too